THE CHRISTMAS GIFT PROJECT

 The gifts are shipped to Sri Lanka.
 The cost of shipping is underwritten by Christian City Church Carlingford (CCC).

-How are the gifts delivered to the orphanages in Sri Lanka?
+How are the gifts delivered to the orphanages?

 Child Action Lanka clears the shipment of gifts and distributes the gifts to the various orphanages through YMCA branches around the country.